DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 These cabinets were actually made out of steel so they were nice and light to hang.
 For our lower cabinet, I used a piece of laminated pine shelving to make the countertop.
 I stained it with dark walnut and ebony and added a coat of polyurethane to protect it.

 I had picked up some handles from Habitat for Humanity’s Restore (another great place to pick up cupboards at an affordable price) gave them a couple of coats of charcoal spray paint and sealed with spray polyurethane.
-Because the cabinets previously had knobs I had to drill a few extra holes but they really pulled them together nicely.

-The cupboards work amazing for storing extra soap and dryer sheets as well as storing light bulbs, batteries etc. Most importantly I keep my harsh cleaners in these now and feel safer knowing they are out of the children’s reach even a bit more than before.
-I have no idea how I managed with no cupboards in our laundry area before.
+The new cabinets work amazing for storing extra soap and dryer sheets as well as storing light bulbs, batteries etc. Most importantly I keep my harsh cleaners in these now and feel safer knowing they are out of the children’s reach even a bit more than before.

 We added two shelves between the two upper cabinets by utilizing some scrap wood we had leftover from past projects and stained them to match the countertop for our ‘new’ lower cabinet.
 I love the extra display room we now have thanks to these shelves and they help keep me organized.